-- (a) CINF is the average annualized inflation for the period beginning when a New Capacity contract is awarded and ending at the beginning of the relevant Capacity Year. - (b) CPERIOD is the duration of the period, in years, beginning when a New Capacity contract is awarded and ending at the beg inning of the relevant Capacity Year.
+- (a) CINF is the average annualized inflation (or deflation) for the period beginning when a New Capacity contract is awarded and ending at the beginning of the relevant Capacity Year. - (b) CPERIOD is the duration of the period, in years, beginning when a New Capacity contract is awarded and ending at the beg-inning of the relevant Capacity Year. - (c) AIND is the upwards or downwards indexation (if any) applied to the Auction Price Cap for the relevant Capacity Auction year. - (b) OPERIOD is the length of time, in years, between the date when Capacity Payments are calculated and the beginning of the first Capacity Year for which a unit was connected.

-In the event that CINF, the average annualized inflation, is less than 0.02, the inflation modifier, INFMOD, will be set to a value of one.
+(c) In the event that CINF, the average annualized inflation, is less than 0.02, the inflation modifier, INFMOD, will be set to a value of one.